The valuation theory of deeply ramified fields and its connection with defect extensions

-where the last equivalence holds by part 1) of Lemma~\ref{congp}.
-Again, this shows that (\ref{OK/pOKeq}) is surjective, which proves that $(L,v)$ is a gdr field. \end{proof}

-\mn {\it Proof of Theorem~\ref{gdrram}:}\n The case of residue characteristic 0 is trivial, so we assume that $\chara Kv=p>0$.
-It has been proven already in Lemma~\ref{Kr=>K} that if $(K^r,v)$ is a gdr field, then so is $(K,v)$, and if $(K^r,v)$ is a semitame field, then so is $(K,v)$.
-Let us now assume that $(K,v)$ is a gdr field; we aim to show that so is $(K^r,v)$.
+\mn {\it Proof of Theorem~\ref{rdrram}:}\n It has been proven already in Lemma~\ref{Kr=>K} that if $(K^r,v)$ is an rdr field, then so is $(K,v)$, and if $(K^r,v)$ is a semitame field, then so is $(K,v)$.
+Let us now assume that $(K,v)$ is an rdr field.
+If $\chara K>0$, then $(K,v)$ is an rdr field by Proposition~\ref{algextpos}.

-First we consider the case of equal characteristic $p>0$.
-Then by part 3) of Theorem~\ref{connprop}, $(K,v)$ is a deeply ramified field.
-Hence by Lemma~\ref{algextpos}.
 The case of rdr fields of mixed characteristic has been settled in Proposition~\ref{rdrupmc}.
 Being an rdr field, $(K^r,v)$ is also deeply ramified, as its value group is divisible by every prime $q\ne\chara Kv$ and thus satisfies (DRvg).

-\pars Now we consider the case of a gdr field $(K,v)$ of mixed characteristic with $\chara Kv=p>0$.
-In this part of the proof we will freely make use of facts from ramification theory; for details, see \cite{[En],[EP],[K7]}.

-We let $L$ be a maximal extension of $K$ inside of $K^r$ that is again a gdr field; since the union over an ascending chain of gdr fields is again a gdr field, $L$ exists by Zorn's Lemma.

-First we will show that $(L,v)$ is henselian.
-As in Proposition~\ref{gdrrk1}, we decompose $v=v_0\circ v_p\circ \ovl{v}$, where $v_0$ is the finest coarsening of $v$ that has residue characteristic 0, $v_p$ is a rank 1 valuation on $Kv_0\,$, and $\ovl{v}$ is the valuation induced by $v$ on the residue field of $v_p$ (which is of characteristic $p$).
-The valuations $v_0$ and $\ovl{v}$ may be trivial.
-As $K^r|K$ is algebraic, the restrictions of the respective valuations to any intermediate field of $K^r|K$ and the respective residue fields have the same properties.
-On any of these intermediate fields, $v$ is henselian if and only if $v_0$, $v_p$ and $\ovl{v}$ are.